Football Boots, Soccer Shoes, Cleats or whatever you call them!

 I Hope This Is Only A Problem With The Superfly’s Because I’ve Pre - Ordered The Vapor V’s And I Expect Them To Last For What I Payed For Them And I’m Sure All Of You Are The Same.

-• Liam McArthur Says:
+6. says: Liam McArthur

 I am a footballer and i have had many football boots including the MV111 and the MV1V the MV111 are the best mercurial vapors, no problems with them what so ever, the MVIV ruined my feet, i have gone sensible now and bought sum predators

-• Chelsea fc Says:
+7. says: Chelsea fc

 I love how Nike spends a fortune advertising and glorifying their products while Puma and Adidas just have to patiently wait for things like this to blowup in Nike’s face.
 This should make Nike’s credibility less now that their “technology” may be bogus.